AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 Ally P's Luxury Teas Leeds in an e-commerce website for selling tea online.

-The starting wireframes, ER diagram and website layout can be found in the [features](FEATURES.md) file.
+The starting wireframes, can be found in the [wireframes](WIREFRAMES.md) file.

+ER diagram and website layout can be found in the [features](FEATURES.md) file.

 ## User Stories